Rebecca Harper: Character background

-Character history
+Storylines

 Background

 Rebecca was thought to have been the daughter of William Walker (Tom Skerritt), the late patriarch of the Walker family, and his longtime mistress Holly Harper (Patricia Wettig), although it was later revealed that she was not William Walker's daughter.
 When Rebecca was 16, one of her teachers initiated an affair with her, which continued until his wife found out.
 Many people told the Harpers to press charges, but Rebecca begged her mother not to.
 The man and his family moved to Chicago.
 When he called Rebecca to apologize, the affair started again, and she moved there to be with him.
 When his wife found out again, he killed himself.
 She told everyone that she was studying theater at Northwestern University, and had dropped out of school and returned home.

 Season 1

 The Walker family first learned of Rebecca's existence while attempting to crack the password to a locked account which contained funds that William Walker had embezzled from Ojai Foods.
 Holly initially denied that Rebecca was William's daughter, revealing the truth only after the account was unlocked with the password "S-K-T-K-J-R" (the initials of the five Walker children, plus R for Rebecca.)
 Sarah (Rachel Griffiths), Tommy (Balthazar Getty) and Kevin (Matthew Rhys), the three Walker siblings involved in the family business, initially agreed to keep Rebecca's existence a secret from the rest of the Walker family, although Saul eventually told Nora about Rebecca.

 Rebecca knew William Walker only as her mother's boyfriend, not as a father.
 Holly insisted that Rebecca's father was not William, but the struggling film director she had dated before she knew William.
 However, after Sarah informed Rebecca of her parentage and confronted Holly with the fact that there was an extra R in the computer password, Holly tried to reach Rebecca via a phone hook-up.

 Justin was the first Walker sibling to reach out to Rebecca, after meeting her and discovering that they had high school friends in common.
 Rebecca and Justin attended a party together, at which Rebecca used drugs and Justin got into a fistfight trying to protect her.
 In another conversation, Rebecca told Justin that "there's a new black sheep in town, get used to it & I'm ready to move to a new city".

 The rest of the Walkers were more reluctant to meet her, although they slowly made sincere attempts to reach out to her.
 Nora (Sally Field) invited Rebecca to a family dinner, at which Kevin pulled out a strand of her hair to test her DNA.
 Horrified, Rebecca left the house quickly, although she later confided to her mother that although the Walkers struck her as crazy, she had always secretly wanted to be part of a large, crazy, dysfunctional but loving family who took care of her.